- Full cost pricing

-Researching how to price a product might feel like an endless black hole, but as we’ll explain, the compact size and flexibility of your small business put you in a good position to make it work.
-To begin with, there’s no one strategy that should be used at any one time, and no demand for you to stick to the one you choose.
+Researching how to price a product might feel like an endless black hole.
+But as we’ll explain in this helpful guide to pricing strategies, the compact size of your small business puts you in a good position to be flexible.
+There’s no one single pricing strategy that should be used all the time and no demand for you to stick with each one you choose.

 Getting started with pricing strategies

-The factors that influence and affect the pricing of your products include:
+The key factors that influence and affect the pricing of your products include:

 - Their value — be that how much it costs to make them or (in the case of services) the time and expertise they demand